jerosidDev/MainIntranetApp/README.md

 # Objective
-It is to demonstrate my practical knowledge of the technologies I use on a daily basis.
+It is to demonstrate my skills on the technologies I use on a daily basis.
 The repositories will contain only some of the code contained in the different projects I work on.
+The whole solution has been entirely developed by myself.
 I would appreciate feedbacks from experienced developers regarding the code, the architecture or different design patterns.

 # Structure of the solution
   -	MainIntranetApp : main service accessible through AD authentication and a browser for end users (colleagues)
   -	CompanyDbUpdate: run on the server daily to update the company database

-	    Use the two following internal web APIs for the update: CompanyDbWebAPI, ThirdPartyDbWebAPI
+	    Use the two following web APIs for the update: CompanyDbWebAPI, ThirdPartyDbWebAPI

-  -	CompanyDbWebAPI: internal web API hosted on the server to CRUD the company data base
+  -	CompanyDbWebAPI: web API hosted on the server to CRUD the company data base

-	     Also defines the structure of the company data base via entity framework code first
+	     This project also defines the structure of the company data base via entity framework code first
   -	ThirdPartyDbWebAPI: internal web API hosted on the server to extract information from the third party booking system’s database